 ABC Corp. may need to cover a part of the broadcasting functions for some communication network service providers.
 For example, if CC Mobile does not have the functionality to repeat broadcasting periodically, ABC Corp. repeatedly requests CC Mobile to broadcast the message, in order to meet the request from XYZ Corp.

-Alternative flow
+Alternative Flow

 None